 If you’ve chosen a time-limited policy, your cover will only pay for treating a condition for a set time, usually a year, after which you will have to foot the bill yourself.

-If you choose a per-condition or lifetime policy the insurer will pay to treat an ongoing condition for as long as required (provided it occured after you bought the policy and treatment it doesn’t exceed the per condition limit or lifetime limit).
+If you choose a per-condition or lifetime policy the insurer will pay to treat an ongoing condition for as long as required (provided it occurred after you bought the policy and treatment it doesn’t exceed the per condition limit or lifetime limit).

 Should you stick with your insurer?